Johnson, NE

 Poverty & Diversity

-9.65% of the population for whom poverty status is determined in Johnson, NE (30 out of 311 people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+9.65% of the population for whom poverty status is determined in Johnson, NE (30 out of 311 people) live below the poverty line, a number that is lower than the national average of 12.4%.
 The largest demographic living in poverty are Females < 5, followed by Males 45 - 54 and then Females 5.

-The most common racial or ethnic group living below the poverty line in Johnson, NE is false, followed by false and false.
+The most common racial or ethnic group living below the poverty line in Johnson, NE is White, followed by Two Or More and Black.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.